xcart/xc5-manual/en/general_setup/restoring_your_store_with_the_snapshots_feature.md

 _Related pages:_

-*   {% link "What to do if your store says "We are deploying new changes" and you cannot access it" 7504187.html %}
+*   {% link "What to do if your store says «We are deploying new changes» and you cannot access it" ref_3zSHgdQk %}